 The only time that really matters

-While a great deal of time can be spent discussing swing theory, the bottom line is that the only time that matters is impact and the path you use to get there.
+While a great deal of time can be spent discussing swing theory, the bottom line is that the only time that matters is impact position and the path you use to get there.
 Having good rhythm and flow allows you to repeat the proper path to the ball and impact positions consistently more so than anything else.